|Hi-Quality Digitally Printed & Shipped in 1 Day||Indoor/Outdoor Use up to 3 Years|

 For hanging banners, braided ropes are the best solution.
 It provides your banner with strength and keeps it in position.
 Besides, you may use bungee cords and zip ties to secure the stability of the banner.

-Hang your vinyl banners with the help of Velcro hooks and loop fasteners.
+Hang your banners with the help of Velcro hooks and loop fasteners.
 Velcro hooks attach your signage to any fabric.
 It also has adhesive strips that make hanging banners easier.
 Velcro is generally used for smaller banners.

 This is sewn into the hem of a banner to prevent grommets from flying away under harsh weather.
 Remember, webbing is made of tightly-woven polyester.